Relativistic slowing down shocks as sources of GRB lag: Simulations

 \section{Simulations}

 Below, the light velocity is used as the velocity unit, $c = 1$.
 As the considered particles are ultrarelativistic ones, $p = E$, we often put the particle momentum for its energy.

-In the simulations we consider the mean magnetic field configuration perpendicular to the shock normal and magnetic field fluctuations.
+In the simulations we consider the mean magnetic field configuration perpendicular to the shock normal and disturbances of the particle movement caused by collective processes or magnetic field fluctuations (weak disturbances only).
 We restrict our consideration to the test-particle approximation in which it is assumed that particles are scattered by scattering centres in the fluid but have no effect either on the fluid velocity or on the density of scattering centres.
 Between two successive scatterings the particle is assumed to proceed along the undisturbed path in the mean field.
-We model particle trajectory perturbations by introducing small-angle random momentum scattering along the mean field trajectory \citep{Ostrowski91, Bednarz96, Bednarz98, Bednarz04}.
+We model particle trajectory perturbations by introducing small-angle random momentum scattering along the mean field trajectory (\citet{Ostrowski91}, \citet{Bednarz96, Bednarz98}, \citet{Bednarz04}).

 The perturbed magnetic field represents the traditional picture based on the concept of magnetic scattering centres.
 It is simulated by the small amplitude particle momentum scattering within a cone with angular opening $\Delta\Omega$ less than the particle anisotropy $\sim 1/\gamma$, where $\gamma$ is the Lorentz factor of the shock.
 The particle momentum scattering distribution is uniform within the cone.
 For each $\Delta\Omega$ the adequate mean time between scatterings was chosen to keep the same magnetic field perturbations pattern.